-Undertaking A Blight Study will require coordination between the Pine Bluff Urban Renewal Agency, Fire Department, and the Department of Code Enforcement.
+Future blight studies should include coordination between the Pine Bluff Urban Renewal Agency, Fire Department, and the Department of Code Enforcement.
 A boundary for the study area should be determined based on recurring code enforcement violations within a quarter-mile of each other in the last five years, and areas that have burned down or are known dangerous liabilities according to the fire department.

-First, create a "Yes-No" coded rubric for Pine Bluff's department of Code Enforcement to narrow down exactly which properties are blighted and which can be remediated.
-This leads directly into the second strategy: implement a hotspot analysis to determine where in the community are the centers of building deterioration, overgrown lots, or "blight".
-Since data on vacant properties has been pulled for the updated comprehensive plan, this can be readily achieved.
+Creating a "Yes-No" coded rubric for Pine Bluff's department of Code Enforcement to narrow down exactly which properties are blighted and which can be remediated leads directly into the second strategy: implement a hotspot analysis to determine where in the community are the centers of building deterioration, overgrown lots, or "blight".
 Mobile, Alabama performed a similar study and discovered that 22% of the "blighted" homes they studied fell within such a hot spot.

+One alternative to prevent the need for acquisition is to encourage homeowners to remediate problem properties.
 After the City has concluded its inventory of vacant structures, strategy three is recommended: pass an ordinance to reinvent Pine Bluff's meaning of a code violation.
 Instead of issuing fines, issue noticeable stickers alerting property owners of a set period of time to fix their property, otherwise a lien will be placed.
 This will indicate to the community at large that the city is addressing deteriorating lots.
 Mobile, Alabama implemented this system and, by utilizing this strategy that places emphasis for property upkeep in its citizens' hands, saw an 80% success rate of improved properties.